- Initiating statistical updates during heavy production periods.

-To maintain the statistical information in an as up-to-date fashion as possible, SQL Server introduces AutoStat, which, through SQL Server's monitoring of table modifications, is capable of automatically updating the statistics for a table when a certain change threshold has been reached.
-Additionally, SQL Server introduces auto-create-statistics, which causes the server to automatically generate all statistics required for the accurate optimization of a specific query.
+To maintain the statistical information as up-to-date as possible, SQL Server introduced AutoStat, which, through SQL Server's monitoring of table modifications, is capable of automatically updating the statistics for a table when a certain change threshold has been reached.
+Additionally, SQL Server introduced auto-create-statistics, which causes the server to automatically generate all statistics required for the accurate optimization of a specific query.

-Determining when AutoStat generation is imminentAs mentioned above, AutoStat will automatically update the statistics for a particular table when a "change threshold" has been reached.
-The sysindexes.rowmodctr column maintains a running total of all modifications to a table that, over time, can adversely affect the query processor's decision making process.
+Determining when AutoStat generation is imminentAs mentioned above, AutoStat automatically updates the statistics for a particular table when a "change threshold" has been reached.
+The sysindexes.rowmodctr column maintains a running total of all modifications to a table that can adversely affect the query processor's decision-making process over time.
 This counter is updated each time any of the following events occurs:

 - A single row insert is made.